inf112-v21/Snokarane/README.md

 All other players than you are seemingly turned the wrong direction.
 This doesn't affect gameplay that much as your position should always be correct.

 If a player disconnects during a session, the whole game has to be restarted.

-The players are named in the order they connect to the host (1,2,3,..) and the host is named -230230